LarsEKrueger/hunter-killer/README.md

 - 0.6.1: Bug fix
 - 0.6.2: Search And Destroy Mode
 - 0.6.3: Bug fix
-  - ☑ Fix Killers leaving Homebase before being completely rearmed
 - 0.6.4: Bug fix
+- 0.7.0: Flying Hunters
-  - ☑ Crash during map generation
+  - ☑ Support for Attack Aircraft
-- 0.6.5: Multi-surface fixes
+- 0.7.1: Multi-surface fixes
   - ☐ Check surfaces with killers on them
   - ☐ Send killers to targets on their surface
   - ☐ Test with finite maps.
 Special mode to find all targets if map is finite.
-- 0.6.6: Group improvements
+- 0.7.2: Group improvements
   - ☐ Different group size for exploration target
-- 0.7: Hunter function
+- 0.8: Hunter function

 ## How does the *Killer* operate?